isomerpages/seab-corp/_issue-1-2025-seablink/SEAB's Journey with eExaminations: Updates for 2024.md

-Science. &nbsp;This e-Examination for Paper 1 incorporated questions with media-rich interactive stimuli such as videos, animations and interactive simulations (VAI), which provide students with dynamic visual representations of complex concepts.This media integration in the e-Examination supports modern educational trends, creating a more immersive and exciting &nbsp;testing experience.
+Science. &nbsp;This e-Examination for Paper 1 incorporated questions with media-rich interactive stimuli such as videos, animations and interactive simulations (VAI), which provide students with dynamic visual representations of complex concepts.
+This media integration in the e-Examination supports modern educational trends, creating a more immersive and exciting testing experience.
 It caters to different learning styles (e.g., visual and kinesthetic), and promotes critical thinking by encouraging active engagement with the stimuli.</p>